noorahamedv/Sales_Customer_Analytics_BigQuery/README.md

-This project demonstrates an end-to-end data pipeline using **Google BigQuery** to analyze over **500,000+ retail transactions** across U.S. shopping malls.
-The goal was to build a customer-centric analytical database and extract actionable insights for business decisions.
+Sales & Customer Analytics with Google BigQuery

+This project showcases a cloud-native analytics pipeline built using Google BigQuery, analyzing structured customer and sales datasets sourced from Kaggle.
+It combines transactional and demographic data to uncover insights on top-selling product categories, customer behavior by gender and age, and sales performance across different shopping malls.

+The project includes data upload, SQL-based transformations (ETL), and business-driven querying.
+Results were visualized using BigQuery’s charting tools and exported to Google Sheets for interactive reporting.

 ## 📂 Project Overview
 - Imported and staged CSV files of `sales` and `customer` data into BigQuery.